cartesia-ai/cartesia-python/reference.md

 **The cost is 1 credit per character of the infill text plus a fixed cost of 300 credits.**

-Only the `sonic-preview` model is supported for infill at this time.
+Only the `sonic-2` model is supported for infill at this time.

 At least one of `left_audio` or `right_audio` must be provided.